Business is changing, and the call from the big winners is that the world needs revolution, not evolution, in order to get ahead.

 The classic example of this is Uber, the ride-sharing service that has delivered a massive shake-up to the taxi industry worldwide.

 Clayton Christensen, the man who coined the phrase ‘disruptive technology’ in the Harvard Business Review in 1995, has argued that Uber isn’t – by his definition – a disruptive technology.

-When Uber first kicked off, it was tiny, inefficient and – technically – operating well outside of the government regulations that cover the taxi industry.
-Rides cost more than a normal taxi, the wait times for drivers was much longer and all up, it looked like it might not be that much of a contest between Uber and the taxi companies.
+When Uber first kicked off, it was tiny, inefficient, and – technically – operating well outside of the government regulations that cover the taxi industry.
+Rides cost more than a normal taxi, the wait times for drivers were much longer and all up, it looked like it might not be that much of a contest between Uber and the taxi companies.